 1. Plan your route and leave plenty of time

 Main roads with good quality road surfaces, driven before or after rush hour, are your best bet for excellent fuel economy.
-Also, avoid hills where possible.
+Also, avoid hills where possible – getting up them uses more fuel and battery power.

 If you’re not rushing about, you won't use as much fuel, so give yourself plenty of time.